 Bicep-Focused Arm Day Workout

-When it comes to what muscles does curling work, performing a bicep curl with different grip widths, arm rotations, and tinkering with elbow placement are all good ways to modulate what muscles are targeted most throughout the range of motion.
+When it comes to what muscles work in curling, performing a bicep curl with different grip widths, arm rotations, and tinkering with elbow placement are all good ways to modulate what muscles are targeted most throughout the range of motion.

 Frequently Asked Questions